j-info/ctfsite/walkthroughs/2023-02-18-FunboxEasyEnum.md

 File permissions still apply to this shell and it doesn't let me edit the /etc/passwd file to add my own user unfortunately.

-I'll try the obvious upload a reverse PHP shell method now that I've looked around for a bit.
+I'll try the obvious and upload a reverse PHP shell now that I've looked around for a bit.
 I upload the pentestmonkey shell and try to chmod the file so that it has execute permissions but the mini shell won't set the permissions how you enter them.
 I play around with different numbers like 7777 etc but none of them actually work right.

 <br>